-Jordan is a beautiful progressive middle eastern country with amazing sights, friendly people and great history.
-Our Abraham Tours review covers what we did on our 3-day tour to Jordan and 12 helpful things you should know before you go.
+Jordan is a beautiful and progressive Middle Eastern country with amazing sights, friendly people and a great history.
+Our Abraham Tours review covers what we did on our 3-day Jordan tour and 12 helpful things you should know before you go.

 Our first day we met at Abraham Hostel in Jerusalem at 7:00 AM.
 From the hostel we took a van to the Israel/Jordan border crossing.
 Once across the border, we met our official tour guide from Jordan and transferred to a large tour bus with a bathroom and comfy seats.

 Our first stop was Jerash, an ancient Roman city.
 It was one of the 10 great Roman cities of the Decapolis, hidden for centuries until a traveller discovered it in the sand!
 We walked around the site imagining life there 2000 years ago.

 After exploring Jerash, we stopped for a buffet lunch.
 We didn't have high expectations of a "tour group lunch", but it turned out to be absolutely delicious.
 You will love Jordan's middle eastern cuisine!